 - Wuyi: Its dark hue and smoky flavor are courtesy of its long roast, which is sometimes as much as 30 hours.

-Made from the leaves of the camellia sinensis plant, white teas have the least processing of the bunch since they aren’t oxidized or roasted, making them the sweetest and lightest variety.
+White teas have the least processing of the bunch since they aren’t oxidized or roasted, making them the sweetest and lightest variety.
 You can typically expect a white tea to be delicate and floral, and sometimes nutty.

 Popular white teas include: